-In all of individual clones of HDAC2(-/-) mutants, at the very early stage of cultivation (just soon after their birth by gene targeting techniques), bulk conformation of the 4C machinery dramatically changes to remove or drastically reduce HAT activity (of the assumed member of HATs), attributed to the HDAC2-deficiency.
-Throughout the above-mentioned process and following continuous cultivation, the 4C machinery newly consists of a different member of HDACs, a specific (same or different) member of HATs and other factors, and thereby becomes varied.
+In all individual clones of HDAC2(-/-) mutants, at the very early stage of cultivation (just soon after their birth by gene targeting techniques), bulk conformation of the 4C machinery dramatically changes to remove or drastically reduce HAT activity (of the assumed member of HATs), attributed to the HDAC2-deficiency.
+Throughout the above-mentioned process and following continuous cultivation, the 4C machinery newly contains a different member of HDACs, a specific (same or different) member of HATs and other factors, and thereby becomes varied.
 The diversity of alterations in the chromatin structure surrounding proximal 5'-upstream regions of these transcription factor genes is preferentially attributed to varied acetylation and deacetylation levels of one or more of the five specific Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) at the N-terminal tail of histone H3 [191, 195] caused by the collaboration of proper member of HATs and HDACs in the protean 4C machinery.
-These successive epigenetic modifications of K9/H3 and K27/H3 (and also K14/H3, K18/H3 and K23/H3) with acetyl group lead to irreversible creation of distinct chromatin structure plasticity surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes (Figs. 13, 14, 15, 16, 17 and 22).
-In generally, the chromatin structure surrounding proximal 5'-upstream regions possessing hyper-acetylation levels of one or more of the specific Lys residues of histone H3 is in the loose (open) form based on its no binding ability to DNA, but the chromatin structure surrounding proximal 5'-upstream regions possessing hypo-acetylation levels of one or more of the specific Lys residues of histone H3 is in the tight (closed) form based on its binding ability to DNA (Figs. 17, 21 and 23).
+These successive epigenetic modifications of K9/H3 and K27/H3 (and K14/H3, K18/H3 and K23/H3) with acetyl group lead to irreversible creation of distinct chromatin structure plasticity surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes (Figs. 13, 14, 15, 16, 17 and 22).
+In generally, the chromatin structure surrounding proximal 5'-upstream regions possessing hyper-acetylation levels of one or more of the specific Lys residues of histone H3 is in the loose (open) form based on its no binding ability to DNA, but the chromatin structure surrounding proximal 5'-upstream regions possessing hypo-acetylation levels of one or more of the specific Lys residues of histone H3 is in the loose (open) form based on its no binding ability to DNA, but the chromatin structure surrounding proximal 5'-upstream regions possessing hypo-acetylation levels of one or more of the specific Lys residues of histone H3 is in the tight (closed) form based on its binding ability to DNA (Figs. 17, 21 and 23).
 By contrast, probably, the 4C machinery cannot change the chromatin structure surrounding ORF regions (coding regions) of these specific transcription factor genes by much [191, 192, 195-197].
-As the need arises, the transcription factor complex (TFC) machinery (which consists of RNA polymerase, proper transcription factor(s), certain members of HATs and HDACs and other factors) is able to bind to promoter regions (or elements) within the loose (but not tight) form of the chromatin structure surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes (which have become latently active state), and thereby initiates their gene expressions (Figs. 21 and 23).
+As the need arises, the transcription factor complex (TFC) machinery (which consists of RNA polymerase, proper transcription factor(s), certain members of HATs and HDACs and other factors) can bind to promoter regions (or elements) within the loose (but not tight) form of the chromatin structure surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes (which have become latently active state), and thereby initiates their gene expressions (Figs. 21 and 23).